NikkelM/Game-Pass-API/README.md

 ## Disclaimer

-*This unofficial project is not affiliated with Microsoft or Xbox in any way.
-The data provided when using this project is obtained from the public Xbox catalog API and is not guaranteed to be accurate or up-to-date.*
+*This unofficial project is not affiliated with Microsoft or XBOX in any way.
+The data provided when using this project is obtained from the public XBOX catalog API and is not guaranteed to be accurate or up-to-date.*